-In the pre-COVID-19 era, the diagnosis of ACS was based on classic symptoms of chest discomfort (often associated autonomic features), electrocardiographic features, and increased cardiac biomarkers (usually troponin).
-Treatment requires antiplatelet (aspirin with a potent $P2Y1{12}$ agents antagonist such as clopidogrel, prasugrel, or ticagrelor), injectable anticoagulants (such as fondaparinux), and modification of cardiac demand (with beta-blockers) (CHIEFFO et al. 2020).
-Statins are administered early as they can promote plaque stabilization.
-Although initial reports raised concerns about ACE inhibitor and angiotensin receptor use in COVID-19 patients, age-corrected models did not support this, and ARBs may even have a protective role (ASHRAF et al. 2020).
+In the pre-COVID-19 era, the diagnosis of ACS was based on classic symptoms of chest discomfort (often associated autonomic electrocardiographic features), features. and increased cardiac biomarkers (usually troponin).
+Treatment requires antiplatelet agents (aspirin with a potent P2Y112 antagonist such as clopidogrel, prasugrel, or ticagrelor), injectable anticoagulants (such as fondaparinux), and cardiac demand modification (with beta-blockers) (CHIEFFO et al. 2020).
+Statins are given early as they can promote plaque stabilization.
+While initial reports raised concerns about ACE inhibitor and angiotensin receptor use in patients with COVID-19, age-corrected models did not support this, and ARBs may even have a protective role (ASHRAF et al. 2020).

-Those with higher-risk features, such as significant troponin markers, continuous ECG changes, or high GRACE scores, receive invasive angiography, as revascularization reduces poor outcomes, including reinfarction (BRAITEH et al. 2020).
-In STsegment elevation myocardial infarction (STEMI), prompt revascularization with primary percutaneous coronary intervention (PCI) is essential.
-Untreated, ST-following Elevation Myocardial Infarction (STEMI) has high mortality and risks of mechanical complications such as mitral regurgitation or ventricular septal defects (CAPACCIONE et al. 2021).
-Door-to-balloon time must be less than 60 minutes when feasible.
-NonST-segment elevation myocardial infarction (STEMI) must undergo angiography within 72 hours, preferably sooner.
+Those with higher-risk features, such as significant troponin markers, ongoing ECG changes, or high GRACE scores, receive invasive angiography, as revascularization reduces poor outcomes, including reinfarction (BRAITEH et al. 2020).
+In ST segment elevation myocardial infarction (STEMI), immediate revascularization with primary percutaneous coronary intervention (PCI) is essential.
+Left untreated, ST-elevation Myocardial Infarction (STEMI) has high mortality and risks of mechanical complications such as mitral regurgitation or ventricular septal defects (CAPACCIONE et al. 2021).
+The door-to-balloon time must be less than 60 minutes when feasible.
+Myocardial infarction without ST-segment elevation (NSSTEMI) must undergo angiography within 72 hours, preferably earlier.

-All of these factors hold true in the COVID-19 era, with the additional assessment of infectious status and adequate staff protection.
+All of these factors hold true in the COVID-19 era with the additional assessment of infectious status and adequate staff protection.
 COVID-19 treatment algorithms have incorporated the use of anticoagulants due to thrombotic risk (CHIEFFO et al. 2020).
-Ischemic events can be reduced by adding rivaroxaban 2.5 mg twice daily and ongoing studies are evaluating this in the era of COVID-19.
+Ischemic events can be reduced by the addition of rivaroxaban 2.5 mg twice daily and ongoing studies are evaluating this in the era of COVID-19.

-Although chest pain is common in COVID-19, symptoms of true MI remain distinct and detectable on history assessment.
-The key issue is to distinguish these MI type I events from troponin elevation due to arrhythmia, heart failure, myocarditis, pericarditis, or systemic disease (MI type II) (COURAND et al. 2020).
-Clinical assessment, serial ECG, and troponin measurement are critical to the diagnosis.
-In the context of COVID-19, conservative management may be appropriate for non-true SCA.

-Point of care echocardiography can support decision making: the presence of regional wall motion changes would suggest typical ACS.
+While chest pain is common in COVID-19, the symptoms of true MI remain distinct and detectable on history taking.
+The key issue is to distinguish these type I MI events from troponin elevation due to arrhythmia, heart failure, myocarditis, pericarditis, or systemic disease (type II MI) (COURAND et al. 2020).
+Clinical evaluation, serial ECG and troponin measurement are fundamental for the diagnosis.
+In the context of COVID-19, conservative management may be appropriate for non-true ACS.
+Point of care echocardiography can support decision-making: the presence of regional wall motion changes would suggest typical ACS.
 As echocardiography is an intimate examination with a prolonged period of contact between the patient and the healthcare professional, there is an increased risk of viral transmission and the use of full personal protective equipment (PPE) is recommended.
 Focused scans with limited views to answer the question are appropriate.
-Patients must wear masks during the scan and during their assessment and treatment.
+Patients must wear masks during the scan and during their evaluation and treatment.